 - Selenium: 3% of the RDI

-Beef is an excellent source of high-quality protein.
-It contains all of the essential amino acids and is referred to as a complete protein.
+The health benefits of lean beef are many.
+Beef is a great source of protein and iron.
+It’s also a good source of vitamin B, zinc and even contains all the essential amino acids and is referred to as a complete protein.

 Iron deficiency is one of the most common causes of anemia.
 The main symptoms are tiredness and weakness.